GamesCrafters/gamescrafters.github.io/content/main/knowledge/hashing.md

 <details>
 <summary>Q5: The combinatorial hash reduces Tic-Tac-Toe from 19,683 entries to 6,046.
 What is the main reason this reduction is possible?

-A) Many board states are symmetric and can be merged into one entry
+A) Many board states are symmetric and can be merged into one entry<br>
-B) The solver only visits positions reachable from the starting state
+B) The solver only visits positions reachable from the starting state<br>
-C) Game rules constrain which piece counts are legal, eliminating thousands of impossible boards
+C) Game rules constrain which piece counts are legal, eliminating thousands of impossible boards<br>
-D) Tic-Tac-Toe ends before all 9 slots are filled in most games
+D) Tic-Tac-Toe ends before all 9 slots are filled in most games<br>
 </summary>

 **Answer: C** — The reduction comes from applying the alternating-turns rule: X always goes first, so the count of Xs is always equal to or one more than the count of Os.
 This eliminates all boards that violate this constraint, shrinking the table from 19,683 naive encodings down to the 6,046 boards that can actually arise in a real game.